erkyrath/glkote/README.txt

 iOS: autocapitalization off
 initial value for an input field make sure input fields are disabled when in dialog mode

-remove "prototype" from README and docs! and bump version number

 and maybe it's time to bump up the font size, huh